babli18/comment-classifier/README.md

 _**clustering.ipynb**_ - Contains code for general text preprocessing like lowercase, removal of stop words, emojis etc.
 I have used S-Bert for embedding (in order to capture and preserve the context of the sentence).
 Used UMAP to reduce the dimension of the embeddings to get better clusters and used HDBSCAN for clustering because it could handle various densities.
 I played around with clustering with and without reducing the dimensions.
-This is currently on hold and I will revisit again and the flow of my logic has changed.<br>
+This is currently on hold and I will revisit again as the flow of my logic has changed.<br>

 _**classify_training.ipynb**_  - Currently in progress.
 Intend to train a multiclass classifier.<br>